esy/esy/docs/low-level-commands.md

 - `--include-npm-bin` Include npm bin in `$PATH`.

-- `--link-depspec=DEPSPEC` Define DEPSPEC expression for linked packages' build environments.
-This is only applicable if the currently selected package is a linked package (including the project root package).

 - `--json` Format output as JSON

 ## DEPSPEC

-Some commands allow to define how a build or a command environment is constructed for each package based on other packages in a dependency graph (see `--envspec` and `--link-depspec` command options described above).
+Some commands allow to define how an environment is constructed for each package based on other packages in a dependency graph (see `--envspec` command option described above).
 This is done via DEPSPEC expressions.

 There are the following constructs available in DEPSPEC: